nguyentimmy/Offensive-Security-Engineering/README.md

 ---

-## ⚛️ Atomic Red Teaming — Detection Validation
+## ⚛️ Atomic Red Teaming — Detection & EDR Validation

 Detection engineering is the practice of designing, implementing, and continually improving SIEM and EDR capabilities to catch real threats.
 This project focuses on **validating those detections** through controlled attack simulation — running **Atomic Red Team** tests mapped to **MITRE ATT&CK** against **Microsoft Sentinel** and **Microsoft Defender XDR** to prove coverage and find blind spots.